HL7/fhir-shorthand/input/pagecontent/reference.md

 * The Assignment rule is the only type of rule applicable to instances
 * Any type of rule (including ValueSet, CodeSystem, and Mapping rules) can be included in a rule set

-In the following, we explain each of these rule types in detail.

 #### Assignment Rules